btlindert/btmn-eeg/+btmn/+event_selectors/README.md

 __TRSP__ events occur in every trial of a task and have the following keys indicating the properties of the stimulus in that trial: cel#, obs#, rsp#, eval, rtim, trl#.
 The cel# refers to the number in the table above.

-To correct for the timing delays in the stimulus onset, we recorded event markers on the digital input channel of the EEG amplifier using the AV-tester.
+To correct for the timing delays in the stimulus onset, we also recorded event markers on the digital input channel of the EEG amplifier using the AV-tester.
 These events were given the following properties: